In-patient luxury rehab center in Thailand

 5. Decrease the sources of stress

 In order to decrease the sources of stress, it’s necessary to identify them.
 The best way to identify stress triggers is to answer the question, “What makes you feel tense, angry, irritable, or worried?”
-Anything that makes a person feel that way is the source or trigger of stress.
-Some people may have one trigger, whereas others have more of them.
+Anything that makes a person feel that way is considered a source or trigger of stress.
+Certain people have one trigger, whereas others have more of them.

 Yet another way to identify the trigger of stress, unless it’s already familiar, is to keep a journal or log of all times when a person is feeling stressed out.
 Do it for a week or two.
 Then, read all the inputs.
-Some situations stand out.
+See if specific situations stand out.
 What are they?
 Situations that are associated with episodes of stress are the triggers.

-This strategy is easier than many others on the list because it only requires a proactive approach and correct identification of the trigger.
-Its importance lies in the fact it’s impossible to manage or prevent stress without knowing the trigger and reducing exposure to it.
+This strategy is easier than others on the list because it merely requires a proactive approach and correct identification of the trigger.
+Its importance lies in the fact that it’s impossible to manage or prevent stress without knowing the trigger and reducing exposure to it.
 The main benefit of this technique is that it makes other strategies a lot more effective.

 What makes this tip one of the best stress relief techniques is that it teaches us to identify sources of stress correctly and allows us to combat negative stimuli promptly.